Christian Bethancourt Player Props: Rays vs. Giants

-On Monday, Christian Bethancourt (.222 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 9:45 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.276 batting average in his past 10 games), take on starting pitcher Jakob Junis and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Guardians.
+He hit a home run while going 3-for-5 in his previous game against the Giants.

 Christian Bethancourt Game Info & Props vs. the Giants